 Essential Paddling Guide: Paddling The Buffalo, America’s First National River

-The following post is the first in a series from National Parks Traveler.
+The following post is reprinted from National Parks Traveler.
 These stories are part of the new Essential Guide for Paddling the Parks, the first paddling guide to the National Park System that helps you decide which river, lake, or ocean to paddle, how to select an outfitter if necessary, and where to find epic paddling adventures in the parks.
 The Buffalo National River, our first national river, offers one of those adventures.

 Massive, water-stained bluffs soaring more than 500 feet above your canoe or kayak; the highest waterfall between the Appalachians and the Rockies; potential campsites on gravel bars along over a hundred miles of clear, free-flowing river; all this and more make the Buffalo National River a worthy addition to your list of must-do float trips.

 Spring is the season to float the Buffalo, especially the upper (western) portion of this scenic river that begins in the rugged Boston Mountains in northern Arkansas and flows eastward for 135 miles to join the White River.
 Water levels are dependent primarily upon rainfall, so be aware that floating conditions vary widely from month to month—and can even change dramatically overnight after a heavy rain.

 The best combination of moderate temperatures and adequate water levels often begins around mid-March and then shifts downstream as spring moves toward early summer.
 If you’re looking for a combination of some of the best rapids (Class I and II) and striking scenery along this river, the 10-mile stretch from Ponca to Kyles Landing is often a good choice for a spring trip for boaters with some experience—or those who don’t mind the risk of a possible dunking.